Content on this page was generated by AI and has not been manually reviewed.

 Can I use EdgeRouter VPNs for site-to-site connections?

 Yes, IPsec site-to-site VPNs are common for connecting two networks securely over the internet.
-Edge vpn fast secure vpn 2026
+Edge secure network: comprehensive guide to VPNs, zero-trust access, edge computing, and remote workload security 2026

 What should I do if a VPN client cannot connect from outside my local network?